LegacyModdingMC/UniMixins/README.md

 ### Test cases

-See [docs/testing.md](testing.md) for a list of mods we have used to verify the functionality of various UniMixins modules.
+See [docs/testing.md](testing.md) for a list of mods we have used to test the functionality of various UniMixins modules.

 ## License